Tawang Valley in Arunachal : Your ultimate travel guide

 Though our first visit to Tawang Valley in Arunachal in the autumn this year was extremely tasking physically, it was a wonderful experience, nonetheless.

 After quite a bit of research, we decided to plan our first trip to Arunachal in October.
 We thought autumn would be nice weather and good conditions for photography.
 While the latter proved true, the weather was still not the best to enjoy.
 The temperature was barely in two digits, and it was windy too!
 Parina caught cold in no time.
 And then it was hard times for her.
-I managed just about somehow.
+But I managed just about somehow.

 tawang-valley-arunachal